animalat/15-Seconds/README.md

 ---

-**15 Seconds** is a Chrome extension designed to boost productivity by introducing a brief delay before allowing access to distracting social media sites.
+**15 Seconds** is a Chrome extension designed to boost productivity by adding a small delay before allowing access to chosen distracting social media sites.
 This helps users pause and reconsider, reducing impulsive browsing and increasing focus.

 ### Features
-- ⏳ Introduces a customizable delay before social media pages load
+- ⏳ Adds a 15-second delay when social media pages load
 - 🚫 Helps break the habit of instant gratification from social media

 ---